snoonetIRC/website/content/community/writerchat.md

 We have an active chat room where a lot of the writers in the community like to hang out for live feedback in addition to just shooting the breeze.
 You can check it out at #writerchat on irc.snoonet.org

-As for critiquing, a lot of people have complained about the lack of a strong online community to find critique partners. /r/writerchat aims to fill that gap.
+As for critiquing, a lot of people have complained about the lack of a strong online community to find critique partners. {{< subreddit_link writerchat >}} aims to fill that gap.

 **A brief history of /r/writerchat**